cliffano/nestor/README.md

     nestor delete <job>

-Fetch the config.xml of an existing job:
+Fetch the config.xml of an existing job: (experimental)

     nestor config <job>

-Create a new view with a specified config.xml:
+Create a new view with a specified config.xml: (experimental)

     nestor create-view <view> <path/to/config.xml>

-Update an existing view with a specified config.xml:
+Update an existing view with a specified config.xml: (experimental)

     nestor update-view <view> <path/to/config.xml>

-Fetch the config.xml of an existing view:
+Fetch the config.xml of an existing view: (experimental)

     nestor fetch-view-config <view>